yyenhann/Computer-Vision-Project/README.md

 - Reweighting classes: To handle the class imbalance
 - Retraining: Either keep ImageNet weights, retrain just the last block of VGG19, or retrain the entire VGG19 model

-The results from above were then compared against a simple convolutional neural network (CNN) architecture that takes both ADC and T2W images as inputs to emulate a doctor’s decision making process (i.e., we wanted to compare a single image modality vs. a two image modality model), which forms the baseline model (See page 3 for architecture)
+The results from above were then compared against a simple convolutional neural network (CNN) architecture that takes both ADC and T2W images as inputs to emulate a doctor’s decision making process (i.e., we wanted to compare a single image modality vs. a two image modality model), which forms the baseline model and is shown in the **Baseline Model Architecture** section.

 ## Results and Discussion
 ![Precision Recall Results](./precision-recall-results.png)